Skip to content

 }

 When a function needs to return three or more values, std::tuple is the natural choice.
-The syntax for structured bindings is exactly the same as for std::pair:
+The structured-binding syntax is exactly the same as for pair:

 cpp